HerrLab/genome_assembly_of_strains/README.md

 Contains 95 total *E. coli* assemblies along a coverage increment using the IDBA (Peng et al., 2012) and SPAdes (Bankevich et al., 2012) assemblers

 #### Supplementary_graphs
-All graphs and correlations are based on statistics from IDBA (Peng et al., 2012) assemblies
+All graphs and correlations are based on statistics from IDBA assemblies, rather than the in-text graphs based on SPAdes

 #### pipeline.sh
 The script used to download, subset and assemble sequencing data, and analyze and annotate the assemblies